 I can never read all the books I want; I can never be all the people I want and live all the lives I want.
 I can never train myself in all the skills I want.
 And what do I want?
 I want to live and feel all the shades, tones and variations of mental and physical experience possible in life.

 And I am horribly limited.

-Countless reviews of Sylvia Plath’s The Bell Jar have examined its autobiographical content and the foreshadowing of her suicide, so there’s no need to repeat all of that.
+Sylvia Path died on this day in 1963 Countless reviews of The Bell Jar have examined its autobiographical content and the foreshadowing of her suicide, so there’s no need to repeat all of that.
 For one loved by so many (even today) she seemed desperately alone.
 In many ways she felt closer to her books and writers of another age like Virginia Woolf and D.H.
 Lawrence than the human beings around her.
 Ironically, she is known as one of the originators of confessional poetry and her writings still resonate with many who feel trapped inside of their own minds.

 Rather than focus on the irredeemable past, our best service to Plath’s memory is to take the lessons presented and help those who are currently battling mental illness and depression.
 It’s easy to overlook people who suffer within their own minds.
 They are hiding from you on purpose.